 Although there was very little work on the human geography of the ocean when I began working on the topic in the mid-1990s, 15 years later a significant number of scholars were exploring the geography of the ocean: its mobility, its depth, its voluminous materiality, its political status (mostly) outside sovereign territory, its economic function that is is so crucial to state power, its historic and ongoing role in nurturing dreams for expanding authority to distant lands or for imagining alternative futures.

-Thus emerged our ‘Wet Ontologies’ project, which date has resulted in two articles, one companion website, and a closely related book.
+Thus emerged our ‘Wet Ontologies’ project, which date has resulted in two articles, an autobiographical online photo-essay, and a closely related book.

 - Volume and vision: toward a wet ontology (with Kimberley Peters, in Harvard Design Magazine, 2014) | Website